Lagoon 380: Design

-The Lagoon 380 is a recreational keelboat, built predominantly of solid polyester fiberglass below the waterline, with portions above the waterline a polyester fiberglass and balsa or foam sandwich.
+The Lagoon 380 is a recreational catamaran, built predominantly of solid polyester fiberglass below the waterline, with portions above the waterline a polyester fiberglass and balsa or foam sandwich.
 The deck is a balsa sandwich.
 It has a fractional sloop masthead sloop rig, with a deck-stepped mast, one set of swept diamond spreaders and aluminum spars with continuous stainless steel wire rigging.
 The twin hulls have nearly plumb stems, reverse transoms with steps and swimming platforms, twin spade rudders controlled by a wheel and twin fixed keels.
 It displaces 16005 lb.

 The boat has a draft of 3.77 ft with the standard twin keels.

 The boat is fitted with either two Swedish Volvo or two Japanese Yanmar diesel engines of 20 or 29 hp for docking and maneuvering.
 The fuel tank holds 58.2 u.s.gal and the fresh water tank has a capacity of 79.3 u.s.gal.

 A rigid bimini top became a standard item later in production.

 The boat was built with either a three or four cabin layout for private or yacht charter use.
-Both arrangements have a main salon with an oval table and "U"-shaped seating around it.
+Both arrangements have a main salon with an oval table and U-shaped seating around it.
 The galley is located in the aft starboard part of the main salon.
 The galley is equipped with a two-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the port side of the salon.
 On the four cabin layout there is a double berth fore and aft in each hull with a head in the center of each hull in between the cabins.
 The three cabin layout trades the starboard forward cabin for a larger head, while retaining the port side head.
 Cabin maximum headroom is 80 in in the main salon and 74 in in the cabins.

 For sailing downwind the design may be equipped with an asymmetrical gennaker of 570 sqft.
 The design has a hull speed of 8.05 kn.

 The S2 model was introduced in 2003 and incorporated a number of small improvements, including a bigger shower area, improved shelving for storage, a redesigned galley and a double helm seat.
 Katamarans.com notes, "these were all minor changes, more of a marketing update if anything, and many prospective buyers prefer the older boats which have more storage, better quality interior finishes and easier access to the engines."